awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-securityhub-automationrule-automationrulesfindingfieldsupdate.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Criticality`  <a name="cfn-securityhub-automationrule-automationrulesfindingfieldsupdate-criticality"></a>
- The rule action will update the `Criticality` field of a finding\.
+ The rule action updates the `Criticality` field of a finding\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `0`